USSR

 1937 Dinamo, 1954 Spartak, 1963 Ararat, 2003 expelled

-re-formed as Ararat FA Yerevan from Ararat-2 FA Yerevan (in the USSR League
+dissolved and re-formed as Ararat FA Yerevan from Ararat-2 FA Yerevan (in the

 USR02 - FK CHORNOMORETS ODESA (Chernomorets Odessa) (UKR01)

-Odessa, 1991 FK Chornomorets Odesa (in the Ukrainian
+Chernomorets Odessa, 1991 FK Chornomorets Odesa (in the Ukrainian League since

 USR03 - PFK CSKA MOSKVA (CSKA Moskva) (RUS01)